waggle-sensor/sage-nrp-image-search/benchmarking/benchmarks/INQUIRE/STRUCTURE.md

-# INQUIRE_WEAV Benchmark Structure
+# INQUIRE Benchmark Structure

 ## Overview

-INQUIRE_WEAV is a benchmark instance that uses the abstract benchmarking framework located at `../../framework/`.
+INQUIRE is a benchmark instance that uses the abstract benchmarking framework located at `../../framework/`.
 This structure allows multiple benchmark instances to share the same framework code.
 This instance uses the INQUIRE dataset with Weaviate as the vector database.

 ## Directory Structure